 Forgetting the world’s problems and focussing on something of a narrower scope that I sit in front of every day, the internet also has its own set of problems that have plagued it in recent years.
 What we, collectively, as a team of humans working together, feel the right way to solve them is no less conflicted.

 The way most of the internet works is you have website owners, known as webmasters to some or founders to others, who own a website.
 They, as owners, have expenses to pay for: you need to put the website on a server, once you start getting a bit of traffic you also might want to start hiring people to write for your site, and let’s not forget the website that people look at is going to cost a pretty penny in the beginning and whenever you want to update it, too for its design and layout.
 Due to the complexities of web developing and a website needing to be hosted on a server, you don’t just jump into running a website as you would go for a jog at sunrise.
-You have a lot of financial responsibilities to think about to think about.
+You have a lot of financial responsibilities to think about.
 Servers are far more expensive than air.
 The time spent to acquire the knowledge shouldn’t be underestimated either.

 The way the internet has evolved over time has accommodated these expenses very well by the use of advertising.
 A website puts up some advertising banners which allow for the readers to continue getting content for free and for the website owners to cover the expenses of running a website, along with paying themselves a wage if they want to start working as a content creator full time.

 Unfortunately, something else that has evolved over time has been low-quality websites.
-Anything from the adult industry, which some may argue isn’t low, and anything from illegal activity like torrents, can’t get accepted into the good quality advertising networks, and thus they struggle making revenue.
+Anything from the adult industry, which some may argue isn’t all that low, and anything from illegal activity like torrents, can’t get accepted into the good quality advertising networks, and thus they struggle making revenue.
 The irresponsible webmasters of these sites that do things like share torrents around the world are, not so surprisingly, also very irrepressible when it comes to displaying advertisements.
 Since no good network will accept them, they often resort to displaying lots of low-quality ads.

 Users being users didn’t stop checking the adult content, and they didn’t stop downloading the torrents.
 Instead, they decided to start running this thing called ad block, effectively allowing them to continue browsing these low-quality websites without the burden of putting up with their low-quality ads.

-The thing about ad block is that if you run it then it runs for all sites and you would need to manually begin excluding the websites whom you didn’t want to harm by taking away their revenue.
+The thing about ad block is that if you run it then it runs for all sites and you would need to manually begin excluding the websites of which you didn’t want to harm by taking away their revenue.
 The idea that people will manually unblock each, or even most, websites that they go around and visit is implausible.
 It simply won’t ever happen.